breakthatbass/cdox/README.md

 # cdox

-a script to automate documentation of your projects.
+a script to automate documentation of your APIs in markdown format.

 ## usage
 ```